Riffs and Runs For Beginners — ANYONE Can Do Them!

 (Okay, Queen didn’t actually play that song at Live Aid, but you can imagine it.)

-Now that you understand the difference between riffs and runs, it’s important to understand how they are created so that you can sing them.
+Now that you understand what riffs and runs in singing mean, and the difference between riffs and runs, it’s important to understand how they are created so that you can sing them.

 Here’s what you need to know:

 Riffs and runs almost always use the major and minor pentatonic scales.

 If you’re not familiar with pentatonic scales, no worries!

 The major pentatonic scale is formed by taking the regular major scale and dropping the 4th and 7th intervals.

 1, 2, 3, 5, 6, and 1 (octave).

 Not counting the upper octave, this scale has five tones—hence the name “pentatonic.”